nyxxxie/serenity/CONTRIBUTING.md

 cooresponding label.
 If no one is assigned and there are no [wip] pull requests for that issue, feel free to implement it.

+When developing features, prioritize ease of use and usefulness in your decisions.
+For example, if you're adding a new api function, you should be able to imagine a use case for it that necessitates its addition.
+This is especially true when such decisions complicate the api for new users.

 ## Bug reporting
 Please note that the issue tracker is *not* tech support.
 Please only report faults or issues in spade itself.
 When you report, please use [this template][5]